ebranlard/aerobench/README.md

 simulations/openfast/_yaw/bem/yaw_-50.0.fst
 ```

+### Scripts

+You can test your results by running the `plot.py` script at the root of this repository.

+The script will be further updated in the future.

 ### Submitting results

 Results are not shared on the main branch but on the `results` branch of this repository.

+You can verify that your results are well formatted by running the main plotting script `plot.py` (see [here](#scripts)).

-To submit/share results you can send them to me or push them on github if you are familiar with git.
+To submit/share results, the easiest would be to send them to me by email.

+If you are not too scared of git, you can follow the following procedure.
 Checkout the branch `results`, add your `_results` folder to this branch.
 Push the changes to your own fork of the repository and create a pull request.